DomantasP/blockchain-chaincode-tracking/README.md

 # Blockchain

-This project has been initiated as a proposal for establishing a normalized tracking code generator adapted for Brazilian logistics.
+This project has been initiated as a proposal for establishing a normalized tracking code generator adapted for Brazilian Logistics.
 It's aiming at creating standardized tracking code for identifying assets during delivery process.

 #### Why blockchain ?
+Blockchain is a distributed and decentralized database for the registration of information that can not be modified.
+It makes it a perfect choice for fast, secure and reliable medium of exchange.
+We believe it could revolutionize how data are exchanged within Logistics.
+By creating a network of trusted Nodes, this solution could bring an answer for generating trustworthy and secure tracking code.

 ## Tutorial